 - 1. To provide an opportunity to refine psychoeducational diagnostic skills - 2.
 To gain experience in the evaluation and behavior management of a wide range of regular education and special needs school-aged children - 3.
 To provide opportunities to engage in a variety of intervention strategies, such as short-term individual and group counseling, crisis intervention, academic interventions, and behavioral interventions - 4.
-To provide an opportunity to refine consultation and collaboratoin skills with parents, teachers, special service personnel in schools, school administrators, and personnel from other community agencies - 5.
+To provide an opportunity to refine consultation skills with parents, teachers, special service personnel in schools, school administrators, and personnel from other community agencies - 5.
 To gain an overview of the public school as an organization, including its relationship to other societal agencies, its policies, personnel, etc. - 6.
 To develop sensitivity to classroom interactions and factors influencing classroom environments - 7.
-To actively contribute to school-wide practices to improve learning and/or behavioral health for students - 8.
-To develop an understanding of the role of preventive and responsive mental health programs and services in schools - 9.
-To gain experience with multidisciplinary and interdisciplinary approaches to child study, behavioral, and academic intervention - 10.
-To provide the opportunity to apply theoretical knowledge to the problem solving process - 11.
-To practice ethically within the guidelines of NASP and APA for professional practice - 12.
-To develop competence with diverse populations in assessment, consultation, and intervention - 13.
+To develop an understanding of the role of preventive and responsive mental health programs and services in schools - 8.
+To gain experience with multidisciplinary and interdisciplinary approaches to child study, behavioral, and academic intervention - 9.
+To provide the opportunity to apply theoretical knowledge to the problem solving process - 10.
+To practice ethically within the guidelines of NASP and APA for professional practice - 11.
+To develop competence with diverse populations in assessment, consultation, and intervention - 12.
 To develop a strong professional identity as a school psychologist